 Long before Christopher Columbus discovered the New World, the Vikings had crossed the Atlantic and beaten him to it.
-The proof can be found among the timber framed turf buildings excavated on the tip of the Great Northern Peninsula in Newfoundland.
+The proof can be found among the timber framed turf buildings excavated on the tip of the Great Northern Peninsula in Newfoundland, at a site called L’Anse aux Meadows.
 Closely resembling Norse dwellings, the site is the first known evidence of European influence in the Americas.
 Visitors learn about the Viking lifestyle and archeological discovery through various exhibits, and can explore the surrounding area with a number of hiking trails.

 Length of Trip : 2-4 hours